This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Golden Visa

-The Golden Visa is a long-term residency visa that enables foreign talents to live and work or study in the UAE for up to 10 years.
-This golden residency scheme is renewable and reserved for certain categories, including real estate investors, public investors, startup investors and entrepreneurs, skilled professionals, students, individuals with exceptional talents and more.
+The Golden Visa is a long-term residency visa that enables foreign talents to live, work, or study in the UAE for up to 10 years.
+This golden residency scheme is renewable and reserved for certain categories, including real estate investors, public investors, startup investors and entrepreneurs, skilled professionals, students, individuals with exceptional talents, and more.

 The Golden Visa offers a number of benefits to holders, including the ability to live and work in the country, access to top-quality education and healthcare, and the ability to sponsor family members for residence visas.
-The length of the Golden visa is 10 years, after which it can be renewed.
+The Golden visa is valid for either 5 or 10 years, after which it can be renewed.

 For more information. please visit our dedicated article below.